IHE/ITI.Finance/input/pagecontent/ITI-YY7.md

 This section corresponds to transaction [ITI-YY7] of the IHE IT Infrastructure Technical Framework.
 Transaction [ITI-YY7] is used by the Claims Manager and Coverage Requestor Actors.
-The Check Enrollment Status [ITI-YY7] transaction is used to get the status of an coverage eligibility request.
+The Check Coverage Eligibility Status [ITI-YY7] transaction is used to get the status of an coverage eligibility request.

 ### 2:3.YY7.1 Scope